techlahoma/board_meetings/2019/attachments/08_content_creation.md

 * Project 3810 Streaming
 * TBS Streaming
 * Tulsa Stream Team - waiting to see if we should stream on Twitch soon.
-* Twitch Channel Management
+* Twitch Channel Management - no updates
 * Twitch Highlighting - need more volunteers
-* YouTube Channel Management
+* YouTube Channel Management - reached 1000 subscribers, need more volunteers
 * Watch Parties (Simulcasting) - need more volunteers